emojidex/emojidex-web/README.md

 Defines the behavior of `contenteditable="true"` elements.
 When true, codes are automatically converted to images.
 When false they remain as plain text.

-### .emojidexPallet()
+### .emojidexPalette()
-Sets an element to open up an emoji pallet chooser when clicked.
+Sets an element to open up an emoji palette chooser when clicked.

 emoji are copied to the clipboard when clicked.
-The pallet contains a tabbed index, search functionality, and displays history and favorites when a user is logged in.
+The palette contains a tabbed index, search functionality, and displays history and favorites when a user is logged in.

 ### Options